K8TIY/Onizuka/README.markdown

 Snow yet.

 ### Version changes
+* 1.5 Vastly expands the list of provided localizations by pulling strings from Apple's glossary disk images.

 * 1.4: Better support for partial localizations by using the AppleLanguages preferences and explicitly looking for Localizable.strings based on them.